-There are two basic types of friction: kinetic and static.
-Kinetic friction acts when objects are in relative motion, whereas static friction acts when there is a force on an object, but the object remains immobile.
-A simple but effective model for friction is that the force of friction, f, is equal to the product of the normal force, N, and a number called the coefficient of friction, μ, that is different for every pair of materials.
-This includes a material interacting with itself.
+Friction occurs in two ways: kinetic and static.
+Kinetic friction acts on an object that slides on a surface, whereas static friction occurs when friction prevents the object from moving.
+A simple but effective model for friction is that the force of friction, f, is equal to the product of the normal force, N, and a number called the coefficient of friction, μ.
+The coefficient is different for every pair of materials that contact each other, including a material that interacts with itself.
 The normal force is the force perpendicular to the interface between two sliding surfaces -- in other words, how hard they push against each other.

 Graph the friction force, f, on the y-axis against the normal force, N, on the x-axis.
 The slope will give you the kinetic friction coefficient.